Jujutsu techniques: Joint locks

 Joint locks can be applied on anything that bends, such as fingers, wrists, elbows, shoulders or knees.
 Application of locks might include gaining purchase for throwing techniques, encouraging cooperation, submission, or restraining an aggressor.
 (Such techniques are taught to police forces.)
-Locks can also be utilised for interrogation/torture or controlling a prisoner prior to securing him using rope.
+Locks can also be utilized for interrogation/torture or controlling a prisoner prior to securing him using rope.
 In modern sporting contests, bouts are often concluded upon a submission resulting from a successful joint lock.

 Chokeholds

 Chokeholds including gi-chokes/strangulations (with the lapel), and no-gi.
 Used primarily to kill or knock unconscious.
 In combat, a choking technique might permanently dissociate the windpipe from the ligament supporting it, causing death by asphyxiation.
 Strangulation techniques may also be used for non-lethal subduing of an opponent.
-Fully blocking the bloodflow to the brain will knock an opponent unconscious in 3 to 7 seconds.
+Fully blocking the blood flow to the brain will knock an opponent unconscious in 3 to 7 seconds.
 To kill by strangulation would take just over a minute before brain death occurs.
 In modern competition, chokes are normally banned (although they are permitted in judo competition).
 Strangulation is more popular in competition as they can be applied without fatal consequence, so full leverage can be applied to aid restraining of the competitor.
 In Jujutsu, there are many counters to choking or strangling attacks.
 This may have contributed to Jujutsu's popularity in self-defence applications.

 Strikes

 Strikes are generally taught, though the specific strike preferences vary by system.
 In Jujutsu, all known striking techniques are available as tools; nothing is excluded by doctrine.
 It is the application of those tools that distinguishes different systems of Jujutsu.

-Jujutsu emphasises the control of an opponent's balance, and therefore most systems of Jujutsu do not advocate any kicks targeted above the Celiac plexus.
+Jujutsu emphasizes the control of an opponent's balance, and therefore most systems of jujutsu do not advocate any kicks targeted above the Celiac plexus.

 Atemi is the art of striking pressure points or physiological targets for kuzushi (breaking balance) or to incapacitate an opponent.
-Atemi is the art of striking the human body in order to cause specific physiological effect for various applications.
+Atemi is the art of striking the human body in order to cause specific physiological effects for various applications.
 The term "atemi" is sometimes applied to any technique whose primary purpose is to distract an opponent, setting the opponent up for another technique.